-The Company determined the policies were eligible for the Special Rate Program, which states that "Accounts with total insured values of \$15 million or more are subject to special judgment and rating" are to be approved by the Company and filed with DIFP.
-The policy values were under the \$15 million for policies 35834252 and 35922025.
-Therefore, these rates were unfairly discriminatory and the two polices were undercharged due to the Company applying the Special Rate
+The Company determined the following policies were eligible for the Special Rate Program which states: "Accounts with total insured values of \$15 million or more are subject to special judgment and rating is approved by the Company".
+This language is filed with DIFP.
+The policy did not meet the requirements.
+The policies had a total insured value under \$15 million.
+Therefore, the rates applied were unfairly discriminatory.